NoxUltima/eliph/docs.md

 2 <=> 2; // 0
 ```

-Bases 2 to 64 can be used, as long as they use these digits below and are surrounded in string literals and suffixed with the base.
-Bases are not case-sensitive if 36 and below.
+Bases 2 to 64 can be used, as long as they contain any combination of the below digits, are surounded in brackets and suffixed with the base.

 ```
 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ$&